Revisiting Neutrino Masses In Clockwork Models

 \section{Abstract}

-In this paper, we have looked at various variants of the clockwork model and studied their impact on the neutrino masses.
-Some of the generalizations such as generalized CW and next-to-nearest neighbour interaction CW have already been explored by a few authors.
-In this study, we studied non-local CW for the fermionic case and found that non-local models relax the $\left| q \right| > 1$ constraint to produce localization of the zero mode.
-We also made a comparison among them and have shown that for some parameter ranges, non-local variants of CW are more efficient than ordinary CW in generating the hierarchy required for the $\nu$ mass scale.
-Finally, phenomenological constraints from $BR(\mu \rightarrow e \gamma )$ FCNC process and Higgs decay width have been imposed on the parameter space in non-local and both-sided clockwork models.
-We have listed benchmark points which are surviving current experimental bounds from MEG and are within the reach of the upcoming MEG-II experiment.
+{ In this paper, we have studied a mechanism that naturally produces hierarchical masses using fine cancellation rather than widely used suppression mechanisms as in seesaw, clockwork or randomness-assisted localization models.
+We have also looked at various variants of the clockwork model and provided analytical expressions for their 0 modes.
+Few generalizations of clockwork models such as generalized CW and next to nearest neighbour interaction CW have already been explored by a few authors.
+All the variants of CW models have the same underlying principle i.e., suppression.
+In this study, it was found that non-local CW models relaxes the $\left| q \right| > 1$ constraint of ordinary CW models to produce localization.
+We also made a comparison among them and have shown that in some scenarios variants of CW are more efficient than ordinary CW.
+Additionally, the fine-cancellation (precision-prune) mechanism is depicted within the framework of the extra dimension picture.
+Finally, some phenomenological signatures of all these models are also discussed along with their benchmark points. \PACS{ {12.60.-i}{Models beyond the standard model} \and {14.60.Pq}{Neutrino mass and mixing} \and {14.60.St}{Non-standard-model neutrinos, right-handed neutrinos, etc.} } }